oat-sa/taohub-articles/forge/items-types/qti.md

 -   collect and sent responses to the result server
 -   display feedback

 The QtiRunner lib also contains the programmatic interface of QTI renderers.
-The goal of a QTI renderer is to transform a QTI Item Javascript object into a user-friendly HTML, CSS and JS widgets.\
+The goal of a QTI renderer is to transform a QTI Item Javascript object into a user-friendly HTML, CSS and JS widgets.<br/>

-This interface is first introduced in TAO 2.5 and has currently only one implementation: the QTI DefaultRenderer (hence the +1).\
+This interface is first introduced in TAO 2.5 and has currently only one implementation: the QTI DefaultRenderer (hence the +1).<br/>

 Though not mature yet, this interface is designed to welcome anyone to implement its own qti renderer in the future.
 This page will be updated in due time.

 CSS template